Cgg/OMGROBOT/README.md

 The names speak for themselves.

-As for the point, it is a simple class with two fields, `x` and `y`, which again speak for themselves.
+As for the point, it is a simple class with two fields, `x` and `y`.
 It is defined in the file `2dGeometry.js`

-The control function meant to achieve the functionality of simply designating a point to the robot, and letting it go there, is yet to be designed.
-The user will be encouraged to change it if he/she feels the need.

 Odometry
 --------

-*ToDo* : done

 The robot's odometry is implemented following this [Wikipedia page](http://fr.wikipedia.org/wiki/Odom%C3%A9trie "sorry for the french").